mitsuba-renderer/drjit/docs/cflow.rst

    :py:func:`dr.while_loop() <drjit.while_loop>` and :py:func:`dr.if_stmt()
    <drjit.if_stmt>`.

-   These functions then traverse local variables to track their evolution during the loop or conditional statement.
+   This involves traversing local variables to detect potential changes during the loop or conditional statement.
 In the ``Accum.add_positive()`` example function below, both ``y`` and ``self`` are automatically identified as such local variables.